-Note: Trade weights calculated using world trade, following Leamer (1974), averaged over 2010-11.
-Only sections where RoO AVEs are significant used in their calculations; Section 1 omitted because entirely covered by "wholly obtained" rule.
+Note: Trade weights calculated using world trade, following Learner (1974), averaged over 2010-2011.
+Only sections where ROO AVEs are significant used in their calculations; Section 1 is omitted because it is entirely covered by the 'wholly obtained' rule.

 Source: Authors calculations using BACI.